EPCCed/safe-docs/docs/tas.md

 Click Next.

-If the PI email entered previously does not yet have a SAFE account associated with it, then you must enter the details of the PI's Title, Name, Lastname and Institution
+If the PI email entered previously does not yet have a SAFE account associated with it, then you must enter the details of the PI's Title, Name, Lastname and Institution.

 If you wish to receive correspondence and updates about the project and the TA approval, leave your email as the Contact email for this proposal.

+Any person whose details (email address) are added for which a SAFE account does not yet exist will have an account created for them automatically.

 Click Next.